<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 • This refers to the road or car tax.
 In Spain, car owners pay this as an annual fee, for each financial year.
 This will show if the fee has been paid in full for the year.
 It is important to be aware that if the current owner has not paid this tax, you may be liable for the tax debt when you take on the car, so it’s vital that you check this is all in order in advance of sealing the deal.

-• This is the equivalent of an MOT safety test and is legally required for any car that is more than four years old to check that the car is roadworthy.
-The current owner should be able to give you the ITV card or receipt which shows the last date it was inspected and passed the test.
+• This is the equivalent of an MOT safety test and it is legally required for any car that is more than four years old to check that the car is roadworthy.
+The current owner should be able to give you the ITV card or receipt which shows the last date when it was inspected and that the vehicle passed the test.

 • I would recommend that you ask for, or create, a contract of sale between the seller and yourself to confirm the sale details.
-This should include details of car itself and also include the obligations of both the buyer and the seller, examples of such contracts can be found online or you could also use a notary to draft a contract for you and witness it if required.
-Dealerships and brokers provide their own contracts, but make sure you read them carefully and make sure you are happy before signing anything.
+This should include details of the car itself and also include the obligations of both the buyer and the seller.
+Dealerships and brokers provide their own contracts, but make sure you read them carefully and make sure you are happy with the wording before signing anything.

 • In addition to organising and paying for this official document, you are also liable to pay a transfer tax (Impuesto de Transmisiones Patrimoniales) to the Spanish Tax Authority (Agencia Tributaria).
-This tax is a % of the value of the car, not the sales price, and the % varies depending on region up to around 8%.
-As I mentioned earlier you can use the useful online calculator www.coches.com to find out the benchmark value for the car, based on make, model, age and mileage, to get a ballpark figure for this tax.
+This tax is a percentage of the value of the car, not the sales price, and the percentage varies depending on the region.

-Another benefit which makes their policies stand out from other providers is the new service called Caser Autohelp which gives countrywide accident assistance.
-This is included in the 3 levels of cover that you can chose from: Basic Third-Party cover, which gives the legal minimum insurance to safely drive your car, Extended Third-Party cover which also includes fire, windscreen, and theft cover, or go Fully comprehensive, which has additional benefits of serious mechanical breakdown and other advanced options.
-For an easy comparison of what is included in the different levels, check out the useful chart of benefits.
+Another benefit which makes their policies stand out from other providers is the new service called Caser Autohelp, which gives countrywide accident assistance.
+This is included in the three levels of cover that you can choose between: Basic Third-Party cover, which gives the legal minimum insurance to safely drive your car, Extended Third-Party cover which also includes fire, windscreen, and theft cover, or Fully comprehensive, which has additional benefits of serious mechanical breakdown and other advanced options.
+If you want to check out what the price of your car insurance would be, you can visit the new quote calculator.

 • Ask around: Let your friends, family and colleagues know that you are looking for a car.
-Use your personal network to see if a friend of a friend is planning to sell their wheels, as this also gives you more security to buy from someone you know.
+Use your personal network to see if a friend of a friend is planning to sell his or her car, as this also gives you more security to buy from someone you know.

 • Local community notice boards: often private sellers will put ads in community “hubs” and this has the advantage that the car will likely be nearby so you can go and take a look in person quite easily.

-• Specialist Online platforms: there are numerous online platforms which have great search facilities to help you filter through thousands of cars to find the one to suit your needs and budget.
-Have a look at Webycar, Clicars esAutocasíon.com and Ooyyo.
+• Specialist Online platforms:there are numerous online platforms which have great search facilities to help you filter through thousands of cars to find the one to suit your needs and budget.
+Have a look at Clicars esAutocasíon.com and Ooyyo.

-Hopefully these tips and tricks will give you more piece of mind in your search for a new (to you) car, and you will be behind the wheel, and on the road in no time!
+So, now that you know what documents to ask for when buying a used car, you have all you need to start your search and get on the road.
+Hopefully these tips and tricks will give you more peace of mind in your search for a new car, so that you will be behind the wheel, and on the road in no time!

 Download Free Guide: How to Choose Car Insurance in Spain